martian-lang/martian/.github/CONTRIBUTING.md

 are not uploading anything you don't want the world to see!).

 Local mode and cluster mode with SGE are expected to work in most configurations.
-Other cluster types are less well tested.
-We'd love to hear more!
+Other cluster managers are less well tested, but we would love to see contributions to improve support for them.

 For issues with documentation, please file them in the [documentation](https://github.com/martian-lang/martian-docs) repository.

-## Patch acceptance process
+## Patch Acceptance Process
 We use normal GitHub pull requests for patches.
 Before sending a pull request, please do the following: